Ferdinand Bolstraat

-The Ferdinand Bolstraat is a street in Amsterdam, named after the artist Ferdinand Bol in 1872.
+The Ferdinand Bolstraat is a street south of the city centre of Amsterdam, named after the artist Ferdinand Bol in 1872.

 Description

 The Ferdinand Bolstraat has traditionally been, and continues to be, primarily a shopping street.
 It is a major artery of the neighbourhood De Pijp.
 The street is an extension of the Vijzelstraat which runs south from Muntplein square in the centre of Amsterdam.
 The street runs more or less north–south from the park and traffic circle Weteringplantsoen to the Amstelkanaal canal and Churchilllaan boulevard.
 From there, the street continues southward as the Scheldestraat towards Europaplein square, where the RAI convention centre is located.

 The Ferdinand Bolstraat intersects with Albert Cuypstraat, where the popular daily street market Albert Cuyp Market is located.
 It also intersects the Ceintuurbaan, a traffic artery running roughly west–east from Boerenwetering canal to the Amstel river.

-Well-known buildings include the original Heineken brewery (now home to the Heineken Experience) at the northern end of the street and the five-star, 23-floor Okura Hotel, a 78 metres tall building which, when completed in 1971, was the second-tallest in the city of Amsterdam.
+Well-known buildings include the original Heineken brewery built in 1867 (now home to the Heineken Experience) at the northern end of the street, and the five-star, 23-floor Okura Hotel, a 78 metres tall building which, when completed in 1971, was the second-tallest in the city of Amsterdam.